Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 You also gain advantage on saving throws against any effects that turn undead as well as on Charisma ability checks you make while interacting with undead creatures.

-### Paralyzing Touch
+### Paralyzing Arcana
-At 25th level, *your soul's control over flesh and bone becomes able to disrupt the control others have over their body*.
-As an Action you can make a Melee Spell Attack at a creature within 5ft.
-On a hit you deal 2d6 cold and 2d6 necrotic damage to the target and they must make a Constitution save versus your Spell DC or be paralyzed for 1 minute.
-The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+At 25th level, the energy of the dead within you begins to strongly affect your magic.
+When you cast a spell, all creatures which either fail a saving throw against the spell or are hit by an attack roll from the spell must make a Constitution saving throw against your spell save DC.
+On a failed saving throw, a creature is paralyzed until the end of its next turn and takes 4d6 necrotic damage.
+You can use this ability once, regaining the ability to do so when you finish a short or long rest.

 ___